Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/1-foreword.md

 Welcome to the Quetzal-CoalTL tutorials! :tada:

-These tutorials should help you have a better grasp of what this library can do for you (*spoiler: it will not solve you phd* :trollface:)
+These tutorials should help you have a better grasp of what this library can do for you (*spoiler: it will not solve you PhD* :trollface:)

 If you are here, then there is a good chance that you are interested in writing **complicated code** to simulate **complicated stuff** in **complicated landscapes**